AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

 How many routers can Cloud WAN manage?
 ---------------------------------------

-If the on-prem router terminates with Aviatrix Transit Gateway, there is limitation on how many routers can be connected.
+If the on-prem router terminates with Aviatrix Transit Gateway, there is no limitation on how many routers can be connected.

 If the on-prem router terminates with AWS TGW, the maximum number of connections is 10.
 In addition the VPN has a 100 route limits.